Author: Josef Boehle, PhD

 Today

-inter-religious understanding and cooperation on the critical issues of our
+global inter-religious understanding and cooperation on the critical issues of

 context alliance-building among key partners is crucial to achieve